 This guide will show how to configure the Microsoft Windows Firewall to allow inbound access to your computer from the Internet.

-Windows XP includes Internet Connection Firewall (ICF) software you can use to restrict what information is communicated between the Internet and your home or small office network.
+Windows XP includes an Internet Connection Firewall (ICF) software you can use to restrict what information is communicated between the Internet and your home or small office network.
 If you don’t have Windows XP then this guide will not apply to you.

 Step 1: From the Windows control panel, open the Windows Firewall application.